chrisweb/chris.lu/README_WIP.md

+future ideas (for after the initial release):
+* reduced motion, apply to some of the animations and also to the header animation <https://dev.to/ilizette/what-is-motion-sensitivity-how-to-design-accessible-web-animations-5dej>
-I could add a note that no direct descendant of main should have a position sticky or next.js adds warning to console:
+* article: I could add a note that no direct descendant of main should have a position sticky or next.js adds warning to console:
 <https://github.com/shadcn-ui/ui/issues/1355>

-add an example how to use <https://www.npmjs.com/package/rehype-rewrite/v/2.1.3>
+* article: add an example how to use <https://www.npmjs.com/package/rehype-rewrite/v/2.1.3>
+* I wanted to set a minimum nodejs version, but this article claims it only works for dependencies and not the project itself <https://www.marcusoft.net/2015/03/packagejson-and-engines-and-enginestrict.html> however the article is from 2015, so maybe things changed, I would need to install an older node.js version an make tests to be sure before I add this to the node.js/npm post, another post mentioned that you can enforce the engine by using the npm config option "engine-strict" <https://docs.npmjs.com/cli/v10/using-npm/config> in an npm rc file <https://docs.npmjs.com/cli/v10/configuring-npm/npmrc>
+* should I use the github api to fetch some info about me to be added to the aside of the web development section?
+* I found this project <https://medusajs.com/nextjs-commerce/> they use nextjs 14, would be worth looking at how do things, they have a create app script I should try out
+* should I create my own creat app script to allow users to quickly setup a developer blog with all the mdx installed and setup, like <https://www.npmjs.com/package/create-next-app> and <https://docs.medusajs.com/create-medusa-app>
+* interesting next.js 14 article I have not fully read yet <https://medusajs.com/blog/client-server-transition-learnings-nextjs-14-server-components/>